lemerafael/sky/README.md

 ### Spring Boot Actuator
 - Enable health checks, metrics, and monitoring endpoints

+### Improve docker environment
+- Change the approach so it does not require manual copying of the generated jar file.

 ### Input validation
 - Add input validation (annotations) on DTOs